-- (a) Zimbabwe shall notify the Agency of any expected transfer into Zimbabwe of nuclear material required to be subject to safeguards under this Agreement if the shipment exceeds one effective kilogram, or if, within a period of three months, several separate shipments are to be received from the same State, each of less than one effective kilogram but the total of which exceeds one effective kilogram. - (b) The Agency shall be notified as much in advance as possible of the expected arrival of the nuclear material, and in any case not later than the date on which Zimbabwe assumes responsibility for the nuclear material. - (c) Zimbabwe and the Agency may agree on different procedures for advance notification. - (d) The notification shall specify: - (i) the identification and, if possible, the expected quantity and composition of the nuclear material; - (ii) at what point of the transfer Zimbabwe will assume responsibility for the nuclear material for the purpose of this Agreement, and the probable date on which that point will be reached; and - (iii) the expected date of arrival, the location where, and the date on which, the nuclear material is intended to be unpacked.
+- (a) The Marshall Islands shall notify the Agency of any expected transfer into the Marshall Islands of nuclear material required to be subject to safeguards under this Agreement if the shipment exceeds one effective kilogram, or if, within a period of three months, several separate shipments are to be received from the same State, each of less than one effective kilogram but the total of which exceeds one effective kilogram. - (b) The Agency shall be notified as much in advance as possible of the expected arrival of the nuclear material, and in any case not later than the date on which the Marshall Islands assumes responsibility for the nuclear material. - (c) The Marshall Islands and the Agency may agree on different procedures for advance notification. - (d) The notification shall specify: - (i) the identification and, if possible, the expected quantity and composition of the nuclear material: - (ii) at what point of the transfer the Marshall Islands will assume responsibility for the nuclear material for the purpose of this Agreement, and the probable date on which that point will be reached; and - (iii) the expected date of arrival, the location where, and the date on which, the nuclear material is intended to be unpacked.